pedritomelenas/francy-monoids/README.md

 - Functions to draw the tree of the sons of a numerical semigroup.
 See `tree_semigroups.g`.
 - Functions to draw the graphs of an element of a numerical semigroup.
 See `graphs_element.g`.
 - Functions to draw the tree of gluings of a numerical semigroup.
 See `gluings.g`.

+## Examples

+See the examples directory for a jupyter notebook and a gap file with examples.